 Career Showcase is right around the corner, are you ready?
 For those worried that they aren’t prepared to come face-to-face with employers, don’t sweat it; you have plenty of time to start preparing but the earlier the better.
 Many students don’t know where to start and luckily for you, we’ve gathered the five most important tips to help you get prepared.

 1) Your Resume is EVERYTHING

 Creating or editing a resume can be tedious; don’t wait until the weekend before Showcase to start.
 Take advantage of the winter break and edit your resume as much as possible.
-Once the spring 2017 semester begins, come into the Career Connections Center and have a career ambassador look over your resume to perfect it before Showcase.
+Once the semester begins, come into the Career Connections Center and have a career ambassador look over your resume to perfect it before Showcase.

 2) Elevator Speech: Practice Makes Perfect

 Knowing how you’re going to pitch yourself to employers is vital.
 You can’t go up to them expecting to just spark conversation and interest.
 Reality is, employers see hundreds of students during Showcase and your elevator speech is what’s going to determine whether you stand out amongst the many.
 Writing down your elevator speech and practicing two to three times is not enough.
 Rehearse until you get it down perfectly, if saying it in front of a mirror feels awkward, then recruit one of your family members to act as employer.